Adjunct Professor, College of Nursing

 Dr. Klatt also teaches a freshman seminar, The Mindful College Student, to provide students early coping strategies to sustain a successful academic career at OSU.
 Students across disciplines at The Ohio State University have reaped the benefits of Dr. Klatt’s energy and enthusiasm both in person and through her curriculum development that will outlive her employment as a faculty member.

 The strongest pedagogical technique that Dr. Klatt utilizes in the classroom is the creation of community amongst students.
 It is important to her to balance technological innovation (that has the potential for human isolation) and the joy that is possible through human, in-person connection.
 That said, Dr. Klatt recognizes the capacity for innovative web based practices that can support and scale what happens in the classroom.
 Thus, her educational mindfulness intervention, Mindfulness in Motion (MIM), is a hybrid program, including weekly in-person classroom sessions with daily online practices.
-The Department of Family Medicine hosts the online learning platform website that enables Dr. Klatt’s students to individually access written tips, her audio and video practices and hot links that extend classroom teaching: https://mindfulnessinmotion.osu.edu/home.
+The Department of Family and Community Medicine hosts the online learning platform website that enables Dr. Klatt’s students to individually access written tips, her audio and video practices and hot links that extend classroom teaching: https://mindfulnessinmotion.osu.edu/home.
 This site is customized for four types of students – college students, healthcare professionals, busy working adults and cancer survivors.
 Stress reduction and resiliency building have been the foci of Dr. Klatt’s teaching and research career.
 One hundred sixty-three learners have been through her MIM educational innovation in the past year, and over 700 learners since its inception.
 It is currently offered to the community at Ohio State's Center for Integrative Medicine and at Healthy New Albany.

 Current Research Projects